Last updated on

 I have been thinking about improving my writing skills for years.
 I was terribly wrong.
 Thinking is not the way to improve.
 It builds only stress and pain.

 Just sit and write.
 Read daily and write daily.
 That is the only way to improve writing skills.
 A few months back, I couldn’t even write a hundred words with confident but, now I’m writing 500+ words every day.

 I just write anything comes into my mind.
 I don’t even think that I could publish these on my blog or not.
 Sometimes, I delete a few paragraphs with a single press of a button which I have been writing for hours.
 No worries.
 The “wow” feelings I felt while writing never go away even if I deleted the whole post.

 I don’t even expect anybody to read my blog because I’m not crazy.
-I know it doesn’t happen even after I published 500 articles.
+It is not going to happen even after publishing 500 articles.
 I just write.